Cynthia-ZhuJY/RESTful-project/README.md

 - The data dashboard that's developed in Java (SpringMVC) is consisted of a **controller**, two models (or POJO classes) named **data value object** and **data access object**.
   - The data dashboard controller enables us to populate the database when a user sends a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)#:~:text=In%20computing%2C%20POST%20is%20a,submitting%20a%20completed%20web%20form.) on the frontend, for example, create a new account on a shopping website, and the payload is transmitted in the request body (@RequestBody) and stored in the database.
   - The data access object is implemented as an interfce so that it can be implemented in other classes, and has two functions: save, which stores data into our database in the form of a key-value pair, and find by ID, which returns the corresponding ID from the database.
+- Dependency Injection / Inversion of Control
+  - DI/IoC is a design pattern that is used to achieve loose coupling and decoupling.
+  - The objects will not control themselves and their dependencies.
+Instead, an external container will control the creation of all objects and the management of their dependencies, so the object only needs to declare its dependencies without knowing the details (loose coupling).
+  - The Java object managedby the IoC container is called the Bean, which is a Java class annotated by @Component.

 # Guides that I Found Useful
 - [Spring](https://spring.io/guides)